Nonye2K3/chia/Raspberry-Pi.md

 It is feasible to plot with the Pi but it's slow.
 Modern desktops and laptops plot in the 0.07 - 0.10 GiB/minute range and the Pi 4 plots at 0.025 GiB/minute.
 [Plotting times for Pi 4](https://github.com/Chia-Network/chia-blockchain/wiki/k-sizes#raspberry-pi-4) and other machines are available.
 Pi makes an excellent node/farmer/harvester however and is an economical machine to run and farm plots made on faster plotting machines and then transferred to it to harvest/farm.

+## Headless

+You can run without the GUI using commands like `chia init`, `chia start farmer`, and `watch 'chia show -s -c'`.
+Be sure to check out `chia show -h` if you do.

 ## Installing and running the GUI on Ubuntu 20.04 or Raspbian 64 bit

 ```